You can use the search operators AND, OR and NOT to combine search terms. These are the most commonly known and used boolean operators.

 Filter by Subject: It is possible also to ‘search within a search with a listed option of subject terms’ (on the left of the results page).
 This can make the results very focused as is is a specific subject search within a search already performed.

-NB : We can also filter before a search by using the particular database 'Limiters' under the search boxes (Document type, date, sex etc)
+NB : One can also filter before a search by using the particular database 'Limiters' under the search boxes (Document type, date, sex etc)

 Other strategies include: Examination of keywords and subjects occurring in relevant articles and using these in subsequent searches.
-(An example for our search might be a keyword such as dietary supplement).
+(An example for our search, might be a keyphrase, such as "dietary supplement").

 Using search aids: